lathishlathish/LU-Decomposition/README.md

 (i) To find the L and U matrix
 ```
 ## Program to find the L and U matrix.
-Developed by: Kamalesh SV
+Developed by: DIVAKAR.R
-RegisterNumber: 22001133
+RegisterNumber: 22008432

 from scipy.linalg import lu
 a=eval(input())